Worship and Service

 The Septuagint Confirms the Pattern

-In the Septuagint, latreuo appears 88 times.
+The distinction is not a coincidence of the New Testament alone.
+In the Septuagint (the Greek Old Testament that Yahushua and the apostles quoted regularly), latreuo appears 88 times.
 In every single instance, it refers either to the service of Yahuah or to the condemned service of false gods.
 It is never used of honoring a king, bowing to a prophet, or paying respect to a human authority.
+The Septuagint translators understood the distinction perfectly, and they preserved it.

 Daniel chapter 3 provides a particularly useful case study.
 The chapter contains five instances where worship and service are mentioned together, using two Aramaic words that map directly to our Hebrew pair: segid (equivalent to shachah, meaning to bow down) and pelach (equivalent to abad, meaning to serve).
 Nebuchadnezzar’s decree demanded both bowing and serving his golden image.
 The text treats these as two separate acts because they are two separate things.